abdul-abdi/smartscope/SECURITY.md

 ## 🛡️ Reporting a Vulnerability

-If you believe you've found a security vulnerability in SmartScope, please contact us immediately.
+If you believe you've found a security vulnerability in Karibu, please contact us immediately.

 **DO NOT disclose the vulnerability publicly.**